Atlanta Chamber Players

 Foundation and the ACP launched “Rapido!
 A 14-day Composition Contest”

 in 2009.
 Rapido! expanded to 29 states in 2010 by adding the New England and Midwest regions.
-2012 has seen Rapido! expand to all 50 US states by adding new partner ensembles in the Southwest and West Coast, promoting up to 500 entries by composers of all ages and resulting in premiere performances in Boston, Chicago, Dallas and San Francisco, as well as Atlanta.
-Robert Spano and the Atlanta Symphony Orchestra join the Rapido team in 2012 by adding an ASO orchestral commission to the prize.
+2012 has seen Rapido! expand to all 50 US states by adding new partner ensembles in the Southwest and West Coast, promoting up to 500 entries by composers of all ages and resulting in premiere performances in Boston, Chicago, Dallas, and San Francisco, as well as Atlanta.
+Robert Spano and the Atlanta Symphony Orchestra joined the Rapido team in 2012 by adding an ASO orchestral commission to the prize.

 The ACP’s broad repertoire includes traditional masterpieces (Beethoven, Brahms) as well as contemporary classics (Crumb, Messiaen).
 ACP also has a long-standing commitment to performing the music of living American composers.
-The ensemble has premiered more than 90 works to Atlanta audiences, including world premieres commissioned from composers such as Michael Gandolfi, David Amram, Anne LeBaron, two works from Pulitzer-Prizewinner John Harbison and a 2013 commission from Adam Schoenberg.
+The ensemble has premiered more than 90 works to Atlanta audiences, including world premieres commissioned from composers such as Michael Gandolfi, David Amram, Anne LeBaron, two works from Pulitzer-Prizewinner John Harbison, and a 2014 commission from Adam Schoenberg.

 ACP recordings have consistently earned accolades, from performances of compelling contemporary works on Conversations — “… intense and exciting, yet subtle and well-shaped …” (American Record Guide) — to famous-and-rare salon works on Soirée Sweets — “… elegant … full, deep lyricism … real chamber music …” (Gainesville Times).

-The ensemble appears in numerous artistic, educational and outreach concerts
+The ensemble appears in numerous artistic, educational, and outreach concerts

 each season, as well as touring residencies and television and radio